Frustrated with negative reviews after a lot of effort? Do you want to know the impact of negative reviews?

 You could be thinking if the risk of reviewing is worth it.
 The answer is yes, as long as your product or service is dependable and your customers have a pleasant experience.

 It’s OK if you don’t.
 At the very least, you’re aware of your faults and may attempt to improve them.
-Encourage your clients to review your product.
+Encourage your clients cleverly and ask them to review your product.

 How negative reviews can improve the customer experience